The Economic Landscape: March 2026

 This pattern illustrates what Article 15 (right to benefit from scientific progress) addresses at the international level: when scientific advances concentrate among certain nations, those excluded fall behind across all dimensions of economic capability.

-AI Investment
+AI Investment#

-Capital Flows
+Capital Flows#

-- AI capital expenditure consensus for 2026: $527 billion
+- AI capital expenditure consensus for 2026: $527 billion (Goldman Sachs — hyperscaler capex)

-- Global AI spending: ~$2 trillion in 2026, projected $3.3 trillion by 2029 (22% CAGR)
+- Projected $3.3 trillion by 2029 (22% CAGR)

 - Global IT spend exceeds $6 trillion in 2026

-The Adoption Reality Gap
+The Adoption Reality Gap#

 The investment figures tell one story.
 The adoption data tells another: